How to Make a Ribbon Wreath

 Flip the ribbon along the cut edge and measure the width.
 As you can see below, my ribbon (which is 2.25 inches wide) has a measurement on the diagonal cut line of 3.
 25 inches (or perhaps a tad bit more).

-Place your ribbon back on the cutting mat and measure out 3.25 inches.
-Make another 45 degrees cut on the opposite end.
+Place your ribbon back on the cutting mat and measure the length to 3.25 inches.
+(In other words, the length of the ribbon matches the length of the diagonal edge.)
+Make another 45 degree cut on the opposite end.
 Now you have one diagonal cut piece.
 You need three pieces to make one flower.
 I made about 35 flowers and cut 105 pieces.
 I did like the larger ribbon size better so I cut more of those.

 Pin each piece to hold the folds in place.